Table of Contents

 We trained UH-1N and HC-130J aircrews and provide Contractor Logistics Support for HC/MC-130J, HC-130P, UH-1N, HH-60G, and CV-22 aircraft maintaining 11 Weapon System Trainers (WST), one Aircrew Procedures Trainer (APT), one Helicopter Terrain Awareness Warning System (HTAWS) Desk Top Trainer, one Cockpit Operational Flight Trainer (COFT), three Operational Flight Trainers (OFT), four Load Master Part Task Trainers (LMPTT), one Loadmaster Fuselage Trainer (LFT), two Visual Threat Recognition Avoidance Trainers (VTRAT), two Enhanced Cargo Handling Systems (ECHS), five Desk Top Trainers (DTT), and one Part Task Trainer (PTT).

 FlightSafety has brought its more than 60 years of global leadership in aviation training to the Unmanned Systems/RPA market.
 We are actively developing state-of-the art RPA training systems and providing the gold standard in RPA aircrew training to both the government and commercial sectors.

-As an example, FlightSafety Services is providing MQ-1/9 Government Owned-Contractor Operated (GOCO) Combat Air Patrol (CAP) training at Waco, TX.
-This includes both pilot and sensor operator training.
-We continue to play a large roll in standing up initial training operations for MQ-1/9 equipment.
+FlightSafety Defense provided MQ-1/9 Government Owned-Contractor Operated (GOCO) Combat Air Patrol (CAP) training at Waco, TX.
+This included both pilot and sensor operator training.